deeppavlov/DeepPavlov/docs/components/ner.rst

 Train and use the model
 -----------------------

+There are two main types of models available: standard RNN based and BERT based.
+To see details about BERT based models see :doc:`here </components/bert>`.
 Any pre-trained model can be used for inference from both Command Line Interface (CLI) and Python.
 Before using the model make sure that all required packages are installed using the command: